HEBREW WORD STUDY – A SHIELD – GANAN גנן Gimmel Nun Nun

 Would you like Chaim Bentorah as your personal Hebrew teacher?

 David discovered that in such a time, God was his “rock” The word for rock here is sale’i This is a rock that serves as a shelter.
-To David, the Lord was a rock sale’i that he could hide behind in his advance forward.
+To David, the Lord was a rock a sale’i that he could hide behind in his advance forward.

 That is wonderful and I am sure many of us could sure use a sale’ i right now, but just how do you get behind it.
 The word itself has a built-in commentary and tells you how.
 The word is spelled Samek which represents a shelter that comes through the Lamed which indicates prayer and through this Lamed or prayer you will receive the Ayin which is spiritual insight or discernment.
 When we are faced with moving forward for God we need to pray for spiritual insight.